-Price to the Public (1) Agent's Fee (3) Net Proceeds to the Company (4) Per Unit \$0.20 \$0.014 \$0.186 Maximum Offering (2)(3) \$3,000,000 \$210,000 \$2,790,000
+Price to the Public (1) Agent's Fee (3) Net Proceeds to the Company (5) Per Unit \$0.20 \$0.014 \$0.186 Minimum Offering (2)(6) \$2,660,874 \$186,261 \$2,474,613 Maximum Offering \$3,000,000 \$210,000 \$2,790,000

 - (1) The Company established the sale price of the Offered Units to the public and the commission to the Agent through negotiation with the Agent.
-See "Plan of Distribution". - (2) Assumes that the maximum number of Offered Units are issued and sold pursuant to the Offering (referred to in this Prospectus as the "Maximum Offering"), but not including any Over-Allotment Units (as defined herein) issued and sold pursuant to the exercise of the Over-Allotment Option. - (3) In consideration of the services rendered by the Agent in connection with the Offering, the Company has agreed to pay the Agent a cash commission (the "Agent's Fee") equal to 7% of the gross proceeds from the Offering (including any proceeds received pursuant to the exercise of the Over-Allotment Option).
-In addition, the Agent will also receive non-transferable broker warrants (the "Broker Warrants") entitling the Agent to purchase that number of Common Shares (as defined herein) (the "Broker Shares") that is equal to 7% of the number of Offered Units issued and sold under the Offering, including any Over-Allotment Units (as defined herein) issued and sold pursuant to the exercise of the Over-Allotment Option.
+See "Plan of Distribution". - (2) The minimum number of Offered Units for the Company to achieve the purposes of the Offering is 13,304,370 Offered Units for gross proceeds of \$2,660,874 (referred to in this Prospectus as the "Minimum Offering").
+The purposes of the Offering for the Company include commencing Phase I work programs on the Snoball and Golden Lion Properties and listing Common Shares on the TSX-V. - (3) Assumes the Maximum Offering, but not including any Over-Allotment Units (as defined herein) issued and sold pursuant to the exercise of the Over-Allotment Option. - (4) In consideration of the services rendered by the Agent in connection with the Offering, the Company has agreed to pay the Agent a cash commission (the "Agent's Fee") equal to 7.0% of the gross proceeds from the Offering (including any proceeds received pursuant to the exercise of the Over-Allotment Option).
+In addition, the Agent will also receive non-transferable broker warrants (the "Broker Warrants") entitling the Agent to purchase that number of Common Shares (as defined herein) (the "Broker Shares") that is equal to 7.0% of the number of Offered Units issued and sold under the Offering, including any Over-Allotment Units (as defined herein) issued and sold pursuant to the exercise of the Over-Allotment Option.
 Each Broker Warrant entitles the holder thereof to purchase one Broker Share at a price equal to the Offering Price until the date that is twenty-four (24) months after the Closing Date (as defined herein).
 This Prospectus also qualifies the issuance of the Broker Warrants, including the issuance of any Broker Shares issued pursuant to the exercise of the Over-Allotment Option.
-See "Plan of Distribution". - (4) After deducting the Agent's Fee, but before deducting expenses of the Offering (including the preparation and filing of this Prospectus which are estimated to be \$280,000 and which will be paid by the Company from the proceeds of the Offering).
-See "Use of Proceeds".
+The Company has also agreed to pay the Agent a non-refundable corporate finance fee of \$25,000 as additional consideration for the services rendered by the Agent in connection with the Offering.
+As of the date hereof, the Company has already paid \$12,500 of the non-refundable corporate finance fee.
+See "Plan of Distribution". - (5) After deducting the Agent's Fee, but before deducting expenses of the Offering (including the preparation and filing of this Prospectus which are estimated to be \$280,000 and which will be paid by the Company from the proceeds of the Offering).
+See "Use of Proceeds". - (6) The Offering will not continue for a period of more than 90 days after the date of the receipt for the final prospectus in respect of the Offering, unless an amendment to the final prospectus is filed and a receipt obtained therefor by the Company in accordance with applicable securities laws, provided that the total period of distribution under the Offering shall not exceed 180 days from the date of the receipt for the final prospectus.